Updated May 9, 2023

-- Select on Data Validation from the toolbar under the Data Tab:
+- Select Data Validation from the toolbar under the Data Tab:

 How to Create Data Validation Rule in Excel?

-Let us understand the working of Data validation in excel by some examples.
+Let us understand the working of Data validation in Excel with some examples.

 We can restrict a user to enter a whole number between 0 and 10.

-Execute the Below mention steps for the creation of the data validation rule in excel:
+Execute the Below mentioned steps for the creation of the data validation rule in Excel:

 Step 1: Select B2 Cell.

-Step 2: Go to the Data tab, click on Data Validation from Data in the toolbar.
+Step 2: Go to the Data tab, and click on Data Validation from Data in the toolbar.